 Contributions.
-This survey and vision paper provides an overview of the evolution of methodologies proposed for KG completion, starting from the embedding-based algorithms and LLM-based approaches to the various categories of algorithms proposed for incorporating schematic information within KG embeddings for performing different kinds of completion tasks.
-It further discusses each of these categories and concludes with critical reflections and future research directions.
+This position paper provides an overview of the evolution of methodologies proposed for KG completion, starting from the embedding-based algorithms and LLM-based approaches to the various categories of algorithms proposed for incorporating schematic information within KG embeddings for performing different kinds of completion tasks.
+It further discusses the limitations of the approaches in each of these categories and concludes with critical reflections and future research directions.